What the Hell Is Happening in Iran?

 Anti-government protests continued in cities across Iran for a third day on Saturday, marking the most widespread unrest in the country since the pro-democracy Green Movement in 2009 — though nowhere near the same scale thus far.
 Thousands of pro-government protesters took to the streets in Tehran on Saturday as well.
-It was, ironically, a pre-planned celebration of the anniversary of the crackdown on the Green Movement, though it nonetheless provided the government and its supporters with an opportunity to push back.
+It was, ironically, a preplanned celebration of the anniversary of the crackdown on the Green Movement, providing the government and its supporters with an opportunity to push back.

-The unrest began with a protest in Iran’s second largest city, Mashhad, on Thursday, apparently led by hardliners who wanted to voice their opposition to the reformist policies of Iranian president Hassan Rouhani.
-Protests don’t always go as planned in Iran, however, since people sometimes take advantage of the rare opportunities to publicly express dissent regardless of the original organizers’ intentions.
-That seems to be what happened in Mashhad, since what was an anti-Rouhani protest morphed into an anti-regime one, decrying rising prices, corruption, and Iran’s foreign policy expenditures in places like Syria and Lebanon:
+The unrest began with a protest in Iran’s second largest city, Mashhad, on Thursday, apparently led by hard-liners who wanted to voice their opposition to the reformist policies of Iranian president Hassan Rouhani.
+Protests don’t always go as planned in Iran, however, since people sometimes take advantage of the rare opportunities to express dissent publicly, regardless of the original organizers’ intentions.
+That seems to be what happened in Mashhad, since what was an anti-Rouhani protest morphed into an anti-regime one, decrying rising prices, corruption, and Iran’s foreign-policy expenditures in places like Syria and Lebanon:

-The protests, publicized on the popular social media network Telegram and subsequently reported on by foreign-based satellite news networks, then quickly spread to other major cities on Friday, including Tehran and surprising places like the holy city of Qom.
+The protests, publicized on the popular social-media network Telegram and subsequently reported on by foreign-based satellite news networks, then quickly spread to other major cities on Friday, including Tehran and surprising places like the holy city of Qom.

-The seemingly spontaneous, mostly provincial protests varied in size, and some, like in the mostly-Kurdish city of Kermanshah, resulted in violent clashes with police where arrests were made, while others appear to have been peaceful.
+The seemingly spontaneous, mostly provincial protests varied in size, and some, like in the mostly Kurdish city of Kermanshah, resulted in violent clashes with police where arrests were made, while others appear to have been peaceful.
 The protests continued on Saturday, despite the government’s warning against participating in “illegal gatherings.”

-As the Guardian and New York Times point out, small protests focused on economic issues are normal in Iran, but politically-charged protests across the country where people feel safe chanting “death to the dictator” — a knock on Supreme Leader Ali Khamenei — are not.
+As The Guardian and New York Times point out, small protests focused on economic issues are normal in Iran, but politically charged protests across the country where people feel safe chanting “death to the dictator” — a knock on Supreme Leader Ali Khamenei — are not.
 The protests will undoubtedly be an important test for the relatively moderate Rouhani administration, and even some reformers in the country are suspicious about what forces may be at play behind the unrest.
 Some experts aren’t surprised at the sudden wave of protests, however, noting the economic discontent created by the ongoing rise of the cost of living as well as the unemployment rate in the country.

 On Friday, the Trump administration, which has sought to undo President Obama’s diplomatic progress with Iran and has even flirted with fantasies of promoting regime change, criticized Iran’s government and urged it to allow the protests to continue.
 Calling for restraint against peaceful protests is the standard response to unrest in Iran from any administration, though this White House added some Trumpian flare: